 BRITAIN IN HISTORY

-Students in this course will explore England from pre-historic to modern times.
-The course acquaints students with a variety of ways to experience history and gain a much greater appreciation and knowledge of Great Britain.
-Students will examine Stonehenge and pre-historic London, tour Roman ruins in the cities of London and Bath, and visit museums, such as the Museum of London and Victoria and Albert Museum.
-In addition, participants will tour medieval cathedrals (Westminster Cathedral and St. Paul’s Cathedral) and visit historic castles, including the London Tower and Windsor Castle.
+Students in this course will explore England from prehistoric to modern times.
+It will acquaint students with a variety of ways to experience history and gain knowledge of Britain beyond movies, historical fiction, and legends.
+Students will visit Stonehenge, tour Roman ruins in London and Bath, visit soaring medieval cathedrals and castles, as well as some of the most famous museums and libraries in the world.
+The opportunity to walk where the heroes of history also walked is a unique learning experience.
 Additional points of interest will be discussed and explored throughout this course.
-Ronald Grube, professor of history instructs.
+Judith Hill, professor of history instructs.

 COMPARATIVE SOCIAL ISSUES IN LONDON

-Landmark attractions of London, Stonehenge, Bath and Greenwich are our classroom as we trace the history, culture, and traditions of Great Britain.
-Visits and lectures explore the causes and effects of social classes through the ages, from the extravagance of the royals to the struggles of workers, serfs and slaves.
-We also look at how Britain — once the seat of the global British Empire — has influenced the world by imposing its ways and laws on non-British subjects.
+Landmark attractions of London, Stonehenge, Bath, and Greenwich are our classroom as we trace the history, culture, and traditions of Great Britain.
+Students will explore the causes and effects of social classes through the ages, from the extravagance of the royals to retirement of their soldiers, and to the struggles of the commoners.
+Students will interact and observe the perspectives of England’s citizens through a multicultural portal of folkways encased in the backdrop of museums, walking tours, lectures, and of course, the countryside.
 Teri Misiaszek, professor of criminal justice instructs.